mrkaleArduinoLib/gbj_appwifi/README.md

 #### Description
 The method processes the successful connection to wifi network.
-* The method should be called in handler for the event _WiFiEventStationModeGotIP_.
+* The method should be called in success handler for the event _WiFiEventStationModeGotIP_.
 * If the serial connection is active, the method outputs basic parameters of the connection to wifi.

 #### Syntax